mrbojangles3/mrbojangles3.github.io/_drafts/2024-12-14-Authoring-Bootable-Media.md

 to make the file will be quick, but since `fallocate` doesn't write zeros to the destination, you could have some garbage in your file system.
 For that reason it is better to use `dd` to make the file that will be used as the disk image.
+With `dd` you can read from `/dev/zero` to ensure a known state for the disk image.

 #### Using dd

 Use the command: `dd if=/dev/zero of=$image_file_name bs=1M count=$size_of_disk
 status=progress`.
 The `bs=1M` is how many mebibytes, aka powers of two, to make the disk image.
 Beware that most storage media is sold in unites of Megabytes, aka base 10.
-If you use `bs=1MB` that will be megabytes in base 10.
+If you use `bs=1MB` that will be megabytes, in base 10.

 #### Mounting the image